hummingbot/hummingbot-site/docs/developers/index.md

 We welcome code contributions.
 See [Contribution Guidelines](/developers/contributions) for more information.

-For developer discussions and support, please visit the `#dev` channels on our discord server: <https://discord.hummingbot.io>.
+For developer discussions and support, please visit the **Developer* channels on our Discord server: <https://discord.gg/hummingbot>.